Telecommunications engineering: Wired communication

 Wired communications make use of underground communications cables (less often, overhead lines), electronic signal amplifiers (repeaters) inserted into connecting cables at specified points, and terminal apparatus of various types, depending on the type of wired communications used.

 Wireless communication

-Wireless communication involves the transmission of information over a distance without help of wires, cables or any other forms of electrical conductors.
+Wireless communication involves the transmission of information over a distance without the help of wires, cables or any other forms of electrical conductors.
 Wireless operations permit services, such as long-range communications, that are impossible or impractical to implement with the use of wires.
 The term is commonly used in the telecommunications industry to refer to telecommunications systems (e.g. radio transmitters and receivers, remote controls etc.) which use some form of energy (e.g. radio waves, acoustic energy, etc.) to transfer information without the use of wires.
 Information is transferred in this manner over both short and long distances.

 Roles

 Telecom equipment engineer

 A telecom equipment engineer is an electronics engineer that designs equipment such as routers, switches, multiplexers, and other specialized computer/electronics equipment designed to be used in the telecommunication network infrastructure.